brianhouse/art_and_code/units/5_recombination/lecture.md

 ['always', 'been', 'by', 'by', 'by', 'communicate', 'communication.', 'content', 'have', 'media', 'more', 'nature', 'of', 'of', 'shaped', 'societies', 'than', 'the', 'the', 'the', 'the', 'we', 'which']
 ```

-We can also sort words by length instead of alphabetically, by supplying a (somewhat strange) parameter to sort:
+We can also sort words by length instead of alphabetically, by supplying a (somewhat strange) argument to sort:
 ```py
 sentence = "Societies have always been shaped more by the nature of the media by which we communicate than by the content of the communication." sentence = sentence.replace(".", "")